aerosense-ai/data-gateway/docs/source/using_the_gateway.rst

 Configuring the Gateway
 =======================

 Configuration options for the gateway can be supplied via a configuration file.
-By default, **data-gateway** looks for a file named ``config.json`` in the working directory, although the CLI allows this to be overridden to use a specific configuration file.
+The easiest way of specifying the file is to set an environment variable By default, **data-gateway** looks for a file named ``config.json`` in the working directory, although the CLI allows this to be overridden to use a specific configuration file.
 Here is the contents of an example configuration file:

 .. code-block:: json